karsten-vermeulen-dev/Fifty-shades-of-RGBA/Lesson 10 - Some dreaded math revision/README.md

-# Lesson incoming
+# 🆕Lesson coming soon!🆕

-_Another great lesson with loads of information and source code will be here soon..._
+_🔥 Another great lesson with loads of information and source code will be here soon... 🔥_